-Thuja occidentalis 'Fastigiata'
+Thuja occidentalis ‘Fastigiata’ (‘Pyramidalis’, ‘Columnaris’)

-Neat, symmetrical plants often trimmed into geometrical forms—globes, cones, cylinders.
+Neat, symmetrical plants often trimmed into geometrical forms—globes, cones, and cylinders.
 Juvenile foliage is feathery, with small, needlelike leaves; mature foliage is scalelike, carried in flat sprays.
 Foliage in better-known varieties is often yellow green or bright golden yellow.
-Small (1–3/4-in.-long) cones are green or bluish green, turning to brownish.
+Small cones are green or bluish green, turning to brownish.
 Arborvitaes will take both damp and fairly dry soils, but they grow best in well-drained soil.Thuja occidentalis

 Cone-shaped, slow-growing, bright golden plant with a mixture of scale and needle foliage.
 Even very o...